Fizzyo/Creating-Games-for-Fizzyo/BreadthFrameworkV2/README.md

 ## Leaderboards

-	Please Refer to Figures 12 and 13 on pages 15 and 16 of the System Description Manual for the class diagrams that describe the leader board system.

 	The score that a user gets when they have finished a session is uploaded via the FizzyoOverlay.cs script.
 At the point where a session is finished in the game script, the LeaderBoard method is called using the score that was attained as a parameter.
 This score is then uploaded via the Score method within the Upload class contained in Fizzyo.cs in the Fizzyo.Upload namespace.
 A notification is shown onscreen which states if the upload was complete or if it failed.

 	The top 20 scores that have been uploaded by players can be viewed in the Leader boards scene.
 The LeaderboardManager class utilises the GetHighScores method in the Load class of the Fizzyo.Data namespace which returns the high scores as a JSON formatted string.
 These high scores are then displayed with their position, name and score in the scene.

 ## SessionData

-	Please Refer to Figure 15 on page 16 of the System Description Manual for the class diagram that describes the session data upload system.

 	The framework is designed to gather and hold session data as the game is played in an instance of the Session class.
 The Session class is held within the Fizzyo namespace and contains methods for constructing and uploading a session.
 When a session is constructed the breath count and set count for the session are set, the start time is also saved.
 When a session is uploaded the amount of good breaths, bad breaths and score	are set, the end time is also found by the class.
 The class then uses the Session method in the Upload class to submit this information to the database.
 The Session method also uploads unlocked achievements and saves achievement progress, so a session must be	completed for achievement data to be saved.
 Once the session has finished uploading, a string is returned containing the status of the upload.
 This can then be used by the ShowSession method in the FizzyoOverlay to display a notification in game.

 ## Calibration

-	Please Refer to Figure 17 on page 18 of the System Description Manual for the class diagram that describes the calibration system.

 	A class is used to represent a calibration session.
 This class is held in the Fizzyo namespace.
 	It holds all of the data for a given calibration and the Calibrate method which is called